 Earl Shapiro Hall Council

 Meggan Friedman has been a Lab parent for three years, during which time she has served as a room parent, a mentor to new families, and has volunteered for Connections, Dewey Dance, and the Parents Fund.
-Meggan is a Senior Investment Sales Strategist for a bank in Chicago, and she and her husband, Sam, live in Old Town and are proud parents of a kindergartener.
+Meggan is a Senior Investment Sales Strategist for a bank in Chicago, and she and her husband, Sam, live in Old Town and are proud parents of a first-grader.
 Meggan looks forward to connecting with ESH families in the year ahead and to helping people to get more involved in the life of the school.
 Please don’t hesitate to contact Meggan

-Samantha is in her second year as a Lab parent and lives in Humboldt Park with her husband, Jaime, her daughter, London (N4), and their dog Gus.
+Samantha is in her second year as a Lab parent and lives in Humboldt Park with her husband, Jaime, her daughter, London (K), and their dog Gus.
 Illinois natives, the Morales clan spends as much time outside as possible, with trips to Lincoln Park Zoo and Maggie Daley Park topping the list of favorite activities.
 While at Lab, volunteering for admissions tours, the Parents Fund, Connections, and Rites of May have offered Samantha meaningful opportunities to meet and work with other parents.
 Samantha is a marketing professional for the University’s Alumni Relations and Development office, and is excited to marry her passion for communications with serving the Lab community.
 Please contact Samantha

 with any questions or concerns about ESH or the PA.